Contact:

 Leveling

 Leveling is a fundamental activity in construction, demolition works, and natural stone extraction to reliably establish and transfer elevations, flatness, and slopes.
 In the context of Darda GmbH’s products and fields of application, precise leveling determines whether components are separated in a controlled manner, loads are correctly shored, and demolition steps are documented in a traceable way.
 It combines metrological accuracy with the practical alignment of work and bearing surfaces, for example when using concrete demolition shear or rock and concrete splitters.
+Accurate height control also underpins temporary works, layout verification, and consistent quality across shifts and subcontract interfaces.

-Definition: What is meant by leveling
+Definition: What is meant by leveling?

 Leveling refers to determining and establishing height references between points, as well as aligning surfaces into a horizontal plane or a defined slope.
 In the narrower, surveying sense, height differences are determined using optical, digital, or laser-based instruments.
 In day-to-day site practice, leveling additionally includes the leveling of machines, hydraulic power packs, and workpieces, marking reference elevations (e.g., scribe marks, benchmark bolts), and transferring these reference heights onto components so that cuts, split lines, and demolition stages can be performed reproducibly and safely.
+In professional usage, a distinction is made between absolute elevations based on a datum and relative elevations referenced to local benchmarks.
+The spelling levelling is also common in international contexts and refers to the same activity.

 Leveling in concrete demolition and specialized deconstruction

 On demolition projects, leveling structures the workflow: It defines reference planes for cutting and splitting operations, sets remaining thicknesses, and ensures that components are removed step by step without tilting.
 Clean elevation transfer minimizes uncontrolled cracking, limits vibrations, and reduces rework.
+In addition, clear height control supports temporary stability, prevents unintended load paths, and allows interfaces with shoring and lifting equipment to be coordinated with confidence.

 Relation to concrete demolition shear

 When working with concrete demolition shear, the alignment of the gripping and cutting areas is crucial.
 Leveled bearing points and a clear height reference help position the shear so that load paths remain predictable.
 Uniform residual cross-sections and a defined span between the support and the engagement point improve the controlled separation of component slabs and prevent jamming.
 On flat, marked reference lines, the shear grip can be applied repeatedly, which stabilizes quality over multiple demolition stages.
+Where reinforcement is dense, aligning the shear relative to the bar direction and concrete cover avoids unplanned tearing and improves cut efficiency.
+Short verification measurements before each new bite confirm that the residual thickness and bearing zones remain within the intended range.

 Relation to rock and concrete splitters